This post may contain affiliate links. Please read our disclosure policy.

 Oh hey, beautiful! ??

-Do you see how crisp that crust is and how the roasted cherries just melted into the soft almond cream?!
+Do you see how crisp that crust is and how the roasted cherries just melted into the soft frangipane?!
 I die.

 You could use a different crust recipe for this tart but I strongly suggest some sort of short-crust.
 Something tender rather thank flakey.